Tip for success in your IELTS Listening Exam: not only hear your examiners’ questions, but listen to them.

 Where can I find IELTS listening exercises?

 - Lyrics Gaps – This is a fun one.
 This site turns music videos into game-like listening exercises.
 The music video plays side-by-side with a gap fill.
-Videos are grouped by levels of difficulty and the site also provides options for how difficult the gap fill is (ie, does it provide drop down options or not).

 - Audible – I have been addicted to their audiobooks since starting.
-I find them high quality, informative, and because they are interesting I listen right to the end -unlike practice tests which can send me to sleep!
+I find them high quality and informative.
+Because they are interesting I listen right to the end -unlike practice tests which can send me to sleep!
 Use this link to get a free 30 day trial.